Jerudong Park Medical Centre: Location

-Jerudong Park Medical Centre is situated not far from Jerudong Park, a well-known family recreational centre-cum-amusement park in Brunei.
-The hospital complex is located at the coast overlooking South China Sea.
-It is also close to BRIDEX International Conference Centre.
+Jerudong Park Medical Centre is situated not far from Jerudong Park, a well-known family recreational centre and amusement park in Brunei.

 Services

 Jerudong Park Medical Centre primarily provides specialised outpatient and inpatient clinical services, among them dermatology, gastroenterology, histopathology, nephrology, occupational health, psychology, dental, obstetrics and gynaecology, and paediatrics.
 Surgical services are also available for cases such as of the ear, nose and throat (ENT); implantology; ophthalmology; plastic and reconstructive; orthopaedics; general, paediatrics and laparoscopic, and urology.
 There are also auxiliary services such as laboratory, diagnostic imaging and radiology.